kplas1/1701QCA-Assessment2/replicationproject/replication.md

 ![Image](missingimage.png)

-*Include screenshots of the code you have used.*
+In this image it shows the code that i start off with.

 ## Project outcome ##